twome/pinguno/docs/roadmap.md

 	- can we get any date from `ping`s output using different (for eg) verbosity settings?
 	- count in parallel using Pinguno.pingIntervalMs

-- stretch: "print data straight to console" mode
+- "print data straight to console" mode
 	- basically same console output as default ping (but more readable)
 	- for techy live monitoring